BrodaNoel/bropy/README.md

 The community call `#PyInTheSky` all projects when in some way, you put your RaspberryPy in the sky for taking photos, or atmospheric measures.

 ### Projects comming
-Nobody knows.
 If you have an idea, create an Issue and we'll create it!

+#### BroPyPrinter
+A basic and portable printer (no, not 3D)